 LEO constellations are gaining traction thanks to a number of factors, from innovative satellite designs and cheaper launch costs to advanced electronics and antenna capabilities.

 HAPs – in combination with larger scalable antennas – are a more recent development.
 Such platforms come in various forms, including balloons and aerostats.
-For me, the most promising platform for HAPs connectivity is UAVs, which fly at a higher altitude (around 60,000 to 80,000 feet, which has the benefit of stable weather and no commercial air traffic to contend with).
+A promising platform for HAPs connectivity is UAVs, which fly at a higher altitude (around 60,000 to 80,000 feet, which has the benefit of stable weather and no commercial air traffic to contend with).
 UAV platforms benefit from advances in automation, intelligence and energy, enabling them to fly almost autonomously for weeks at a time.
 HAP-based networks are designed to provide connectivity services that can be integrated into terrestrial cellular services in areas with no ground infrastructure.